avi-amalanshu/avim/README.md

 - unintrusive and intuitive
 - doesn't assume you have a fancy terminal with extra features
 - performance focused
+- portable (though here at the expense of some configs, for now)

 ## lsp, dap config
 support for